tuadiel6/Reflective-EMF-REST-API/README.md

 | S8 | Delete isolated components simultaneously | Delete two isolated components simultaneously by chaining API calls for components to be deleted | .../Architecturemodeling/Component/ArchitectureModel/deleteByAttribute?attributeName=name&attributeValue=ABC .../Architecturemodeling/Component/ArchitectureModel/deleteByAttribute?attributeName=name&attributeValue=XYZ| Components named "ABC" and "XYZ" are deleted from the model via web UI simultaneously. | Two components are deleted from the model via web UI simultaneously and the deletion is also reflected in the model server

 > [!NOTE]
-> The illustrated figure showcases the result observed when the complete model, named ***ArchitectureModel***, is deleted from the web UI.
+> The illustrated figure shows the result observed when two isolated components, named ***ABC*** and ***XYZ***, are deleted from the web UI simultaneously.
 The deletion is reflected in the console, and the corresponding changes are propagated to the server.
+The vacant area highlighted in red in Fig.8b. in the illustration signifies the location where the isolated components have been removed.
 <img src="https://github.com/tuadiel6/Reflective-EMF-REST-API/blob/main/Figures/S8asimultaneous.png" >
-<p align="center"> Fig.10.
-Delete an entire model</p>
+<p align="center"> Fig.8a.
+Two isolated components to be deleted simultaneously (highlighted in red)</p>
 <br>
 <img src="https://github.com/tuadiel6/Reflective-EMF-REST-API/blob/main/Figures/S8bsimultaneous.png" >
-<p align="center"> Fig.8.
-Delete a component when a model is invalid</p>
+<p align="center"> Fig.8b.
+After the deletion of isolated components</p>

 ## Scenario S9: Delete components with their associated connector simultaneously